-The post is superannuable under the Universities Superannuation Scheme and there is an annual holiday entitlement of 30 days plus statutory (8 days) and customary (6 days) holidays, pro rata for part-time.
+The post is superannuable under the Universities Superannuation Scheme and there is an annual holiday entitlement of 30 days plus statutory (8 days) and customary (6 days) holidays.
 The University is committed to creating an environment where the health, welfare and safety of all students and staff is of paramount importance.
 The University's Safeguarding Policy addresses both child protection and safeguarding children, young people and vulnerable adults within the work of the University.
-Appointment will be subject to satisfactory pre-employment checks, which may include an Occupational Health assessment and a criminal record check at Enhanced level from the Disclosure and Barring Service (which you will be required to pay for).
-It is an offence to apply for the role if you are barred from engaging in regulated activity relevant to vulnerable adults.
+Appointment will be subject to satisfactory pre-employment checks, which may include an Occupational

+Health assessment and a criminal record check at Enhanced level from the Disclosure and Barring Service (which you will be required to pay for).